Navigating with Annealing Guidance Scale in Diffusion Space: Annealing Scheduler

 In practice, for a given $z_{t}$, we perform denoising with $\hat{\epsilon}_t$ and renoising with $\epsilon_t^\varnothing$ to obtain \(z_{t-1}\).
 By evaluating \(\|\delta_{t-1}\|\) at this point, we introduce our $\delta$-loss:

-This loss leverages the diffusion model's prior of the alignment with the target prompt.
+This loss leverages the diffusion model's prior of the alignment with the target prompt, as illustrated in Fig.~\ref{fig:intuition}.
 However, solely optimizing on \(L_{t}^{\delta}\) results in very high guidance scales, leading to out-of-distribution samples, similar to \(z_{t-1}^{(2)}\) in Fig.~\ref{fig:cfg} (see Sec. \ref{sec:toy_example},\ref{sec:experiments} for further analysis).
 Therefore, we opt to maintain fidelity to the data manifold using the second loss term \(L_t^\epsilon\).